 It has a string-thru-body hardtail bridge that is great for both sustain and stability.

-This funky guitar some in a great range of flashy colours.
+This funky guitar some in a great range of flashy colours, can be used as a travel guitar too.
 It is a great guitar to get your hands going.

 Frequently Asked Questions